WasatchPhotonics/KnowItAllWrapper/README.md

 # Overview

-A simple command-line DOS program to test the Know-It-All ID-SDK Raman API from VC++.
+A simple command-line DOS program to exercise the Know-It-All ID-SDK Raman API from VC++.

 This was adapted from the ID-SDK "sample code" posted here: